![]() |

 Year in Review,

 For our Tow Vehicle on this Journey, we chose a 2003 Ford F-250 with a 6.0L Powerstroke Diesel motor.
-There are plenty of arguments about Ford Vs. Chevy and gas vs. diesel, which ever you choose, great, I'm not suggesting one or the other, I'm just saying the Ford suited us fine and the Diesel motor doesn't even notice the trailer is behind us.
-We chose to get a crew cab so our ever growing supply of gear could be stowed in the back seat and easily accessible if we need to get at it.
+There are plenty of arguments about Ford Vs. Chevy and gas vs. diesel, there are entire forums arguing these trucks and which ever you choose, great, I'm not suggesting one or the other, I'm just saying the Ford suited us fine and the Diesel motor doesn't even notice the trailer is behind us.
+We chose to get a crew cab so our ever growing supply of gear could be stowed in the back seat and easily accessible if we needed to get at it.
 Photography gear, computer equipment and maybe a quick change of clothes can be stored in the back seat and you never have to worry about not being able to recline the seats on those longer day trips.
 Traveling with two dogs is a major chore.
-Having the full size back seat gives them a place to lye down while we drive and keeps them out of the camper while on the road.
+Having the full size back seat gives them a place to lay down while we drive and keeps them out of the camper while on the road.
 The dogs we thought were going to be a major chore, and surprisingly they've adapted quite well to the traveling lifestyle.
-I honestly don't know how anyone could travel on a journey like this without having a back seat.
+After so many years of traveling with them, I cant imagine what it would be like without them.
+I honestly don't know how anyone could travel on a journey like this without having a back seat?
 I think back to Monika & Gary Wescott circling the globe in their Turtle Expedition Truck which was a single cab.
 Never being able to recline their seats and not having anything stored up in the cab with them?!?!
 I give them all the credit in the world.

-I'd love to have some Recaro Seats to make those long days behind the wheel more manageable, maybe a back-up camera to ease into those tight camp spots, or that Air Ride System to make the towing more comfortable, but like we said, if we see a few thousand miles down the road that these items are mandatory, we'll make the investment, until then, we'll have to go with the stock truck.
-This journey has been a dream of ours for years and I'm just glad to be able to go along for the ride.
-Really I would be just as happy if we were walking, kayaking or riding a bike, but this time, we'll be taking the trip with this truck as our mode of transportation.
-Really I don't care which ever one it may be, it just adds to how blessed we are.
-Follow along and see what items we need and why we think we need them.
-If you've already done a trip like this, drop us a line and let us know what worked for you.
-We're virgins when it comes to a trip of this extent, so every day is a new one.
-Right before we left Michigan, we had to make a few big decisions.
-A major rain storm blew through our area of Lower Michigan and the Leer truck cap that was on our truck leaked very badly?
+The cost of Utility Bed kept us from the purchase when we first started, but knowing what we know now, I really wish we would have just spent the money and went with it in the first place.
+For the first few years, the truck remained stock with the exception of a few bolt on creature comforts that should almost be standard with most vehicles...i.e.
+Window Shades, Bug Deflector, Seat Covers...e.t.c.
+There are quite a few things that were on our list of wants, but we had both agreed that there was no reason to outfit the Tow Vehicle with a host of luxury items until we both agreed that there have been more than a few times we needed the item.
+I'd love to have some Recaro Seats to make those long days behind the wheel more manageable, maybe a back-up camera to ease into those tight camp spots, or a lift kit with custom bumpers, but like we said, if we see a few thousand miles down the road that these items are mandatory, we'll make the investment, until then, we'll have to go with the stock truck.
+This journey had been a dream of ours for years and I was just glad to be able to go along for the ride.
+Really I would have been just as happy if we would have been walking, kayaking or riding a bike for the entire adventure, but on this first leg of the route, we'll be taking the trip with this Ford truck as our main mode of transportation.
+Really I don't care which ever one it may be, it just adds to how blessed we were to be able to do it.
+A few things changed on the truck right before we left Michigan which would make a big change in our adventure.
+Due to some nasty weather we had to make a few big decisions quickly.
+A major rain storm blew through our area of Lower Michigan which told us the Leer truck cap that was on our truck leaked very badly?
 I took it back to a Leer dealership and they said because the cap was a few years old, they couldn't warranty it?!?!
-I'd either have to send it back to Leer, or get a new one.
+I'd either have to send it back to Leer (At my cost of Shipping and Handling), or get a new one.
 We had kicked the idea around of getting a new one and I'd be damned if I was going to spend a few grand on having the one I didn't want fixed.
-After going back and forth, we decided to order a new cap and have it custom made with all the bells and whistles we wanted which would allow my vertically challenged size to be able to reach into the back of the truck (I'm only 5'5").
+After going back and forth for a few days, we decided to order a new cap and have it custom made with all the bells and whistles we wanted which would allow my vertically challenged size to be able to reach into the back of the truck (I'm only 5'5" tall).
 We went out to Brighton Michigan, to a local A.R.E. dealer and ordered a new cap.
-This would hold us up two more weeks, but we felt it would be worth the wait to have our equipment and supplies dry and locked up.
-The gang at Ultimate Body helped us with our options list and made sure to give us a call when it came in.
-10 business days later we got the call that the cap would be in tomorrow and we could come in for the install.
-After having it installed, I can honestly say, it was worth every dollar we spent, and I'm glad we waited.
+This would hold us up two more weeks, but we felt it would be worth the wait to have our equipment and supplies dry, out of sight and locked up.
+The gang at Ultimate Body helped us with our options list and made sure to give us a call as soon as it came in so we could get on the road.
+10 business days later, we got the call that the cap would be in tomorrow and we could come in for the install.
+After having it installed, I can honestly say, it was worth every dollar we spent, and I'm glad we waited around in the Michigan winter rather than get on the road with a leaking LEER cap.
+Here is what we ordered and the way it looked at the install location.

-warranty is up before we start adding items to the motor.
-Update 8-2007: After talking of the want for a Banks Power Pack for our Power Stroke Motor, and referring to the fact that I was worried about my Factory Warranty, we received this email from a Reader in California.
+wait to do anything to the motor till after that warranty was up.
+Update Note back on August of 2007: After talking of the want for a Banks Power Pack for our Power Stroke Motor, and referring to the fact that I was worried about my Factory Warranty, we received this email from a Reader in California.
 I'd love to hear from anyone else that has installed this kit and knows whether it will void my Factory Warranty or not??
-Hi Pat,

 I love your website.
 If you are